Did Jesus die for the sins of mankind? Was Jesus crucified?

 7:23 Both of them said "Our Lord, we have wronged ourselves, and if You do not forgive us and have mercy on us, we will surely be among the losers."

-(Adam and his wife asked forgiveness for their sins to obtain salvation.
-God accepted the repentance (2:37))(Mankind was not sentenced to death because of what Adam and his wife did, because, before the so-called original sin, mankind was actually not immortal.
-That is confirmed by Verse 21:34, “And We did not make for any man before you immortality; so if you die, then (would) they live forever?”.
-And it is also confirmed by the Bible, in Genesis 3:22, “he must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever”)(Allah knows best)
+(Adam and his wife asked for forgiveness for their sins to obtain salvation.
+God accepted their repentance (2:37)) (Mankind was not sentenced to death because of what Adam and his wife did because, even before the so-called original sin, mankind was not actually immortal.
+This is confirmed by Verse 21:34, “And We did not make for any man before you immortality; so if you die, then (would) they live forever?”.
+It is also confirmed by the Bible, in Genesis 3:22: “he must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever”) (Allah knows best)

 35:18 And no bearer of burdens will bear the burden of another.
 And if a heavily laden calls to carry its load, nothing of it will be carried, even if he be a near of kin.
 You can only warn those who fear their Lord - unseen and establish the prayer.
 And whoever purifies himself, then only he purifies for his own self.
-And to Allah is the destination.
+And to Allah is the destination

 11:35 Or do they say, "He has invented it?"
 Say, "If I have invented it, then on me is my crime, but I am innocent of what crimes you commit."

-(The one who is innocent of what they committed, he does not bear their burden)(Allah knows best)
+(The one who is innocent of what others committed does not bear their burden) (Allah knows best)

 6:164 Say, "Is (it) other than Allah I (should) seek (as) a Lord, while He is the Lord of everything?"
 And no every soul earns except against itself, and no bearer of burden bears the burden of another.
 Then to your Lord is your return, then He will inform you about what you were differing concerning it.

-(Someone bears his burden according to what he earned, because what he earned was against himself, not against someone who is innocent of what he did.
-On the other hand, he does not bear the burden of another if he did not earn it)(Christians invented that Jesus bore their sins, but this is not supported by the Old Testament (Deuteronomy 24:16, II Kings 14:6, Jeremiah 31:30, Ezekiel 18:20, Psalms 49:7, Numbers 35:33), nor by the New Testament (Galatians 6:5), and nor by the Qur’an (17:15))(Allah knows best)
+(A person bears his burden according to what he earned, because what he earned was against himself, not against someone innocent of his actions.
+On the other hand, he does not bear the burden of another if he did not earn it) (Christians invented the idea that Jesus bore their sins, but this is not supported by the Old Testament (Deuteronomy 24:16, II Kings 14:6, Jeremiah 31:30, Ezekiel 18:20, Psalms 49:7, Numbers 35:33), nor by the New Testament (Galatians 6:5), nor by the Qur’an (17:15)) (Allah knows best)

 43:59 He was not except a slave on whom We bestowed Our favor, and We made him an example for the Children of Israel.

-(According to Verse 4:157, the Jews thought that they had killed Jesus, so the purpose of making them think so was addressed to the Jews, because the Verse says, “it was made to appear so “to them””.
-In order to save Jesus, according to Verse 5:110, the Children of Israel was restrained from Jesus, as a Favor from God to Jesus.
-So, in regard to crucifixion, Jesus was the one to be saved, not mankind)(Jesus was only sent to the Children of Israel.
+(According to Verse 4:157, the Jews thought they had killed Jesus, so the purpose of making it appear so was addressed to the Jews, because the Verse says, “it was made to appear so ‘to them’”.
+In order to save Jesus, according to Verse 5:110, the Children of Israel were restrained from Jesus as a Favor from God to him.
+So, in regard to the crucifixion, Jesus was the one to be saved, not mankind) (Jesus was only sent to the Children of Israel.
 They denied Jesus, and Jesus was saved from those he was sent to, so the gentiles were not to be involved.
-This is supported by Matthew 15:24, “I was sent only to the lost sheep of Israel”; and Jesus used parables; Matthew 13:13 and Luke 8:10 confirm that the purpose of the parables is that they may not understand.
-According to Matthew 13:34, “Jesus spoke all these things to the crowd in parables; he did not say anything to them without using a parable”.
-According to Mark 4:34, Jesus explained everything in private to the (Jewish) disciples; and according to John 18:20, Jesus said nothing in secret in synagogues or at the temple (Jewish places); and according to Matthew 13:36, Jesus explained a parable in private to the (Jewish) disciples.
-So, one interpretation is that the parables were addressed to the gentiles so that they may not understand, and, on the other hand, Jesus was sent to the Children of Israel (61:14, 43:59, 3:47-50, 5:72, 61:6); in regard to the (original) Gospel, addressed to the Children of Israel - “in it was Guidance and light” (5:46), rather than confusion.
-And Jesus came to the Children of Israel with clear evidences (61:6))(Allah knows best)
+This is supported by Matthew 15:24, “I was sent only to the lost sheep of Israel”; and Jesus used parables; Matthew 13:13 and Luke 8:10 confirm that the purpose of the parables was so that they might not understand.
+According to Matthew 13:34, “Jesus spoke all these things to the crowd in parables; he did not say anything to them without using a parable.”
+According to Mark 4:34, Jesus explained everything in private to his (Jewish) disciples; according to John 18:20, Jesus said nothing in secret in synagogues or at the temple (Jewish places); and according to Matthew 13:36, Jesus explained a parable in private to the (Jewish) disciples.
+So, one interpretation is that the parables were addressed to the gentiles so that they might not understand, while, on the other hand, Jesus was sent to the Children of Israel (61:14, 43:59, 3:47-50, 5:72, 61:6); in regard to the (original) Gospel addressed to the Children of Israel, “in it was Guidance and light” (5:46), rather than confusion.
+And Jesus came to the Children of Israel with clear evidences (61:6)) (Allah knows best)

 19:30 He said, "Indeed, I am the servant of Allah .
 He has given me the Scripture and made me a Prophet.

-(Matthew 23:30-33 implicitly confirms that Jesus is a Prophet, and confirms that the killing of the prophets causes your punishment, rather than your salvation.
-Matthew 23:30-33 says, “And you say, ‘if we had lived in the days of our ancestors, we would not have taken part with them in shedding the blood of the prophets’.
+(Matthew 23:30-33 implicitly confirms that Jesus is a Prophet and confirms that the killing of prophets causes punishment rather than salvation.
+Matthew 23:30-33 says, “And you say, ‘if we had lived in the days of our ancestors, we would not have taken part with them in shedding the blood of the prophets.’
 So you testify against yourselves that you are the descendants of those who murdered the prophets.
 Go ahead, then, and complete what your ancestors started!
 ‘You snakes!
 You brood of vipers!
-How will you escape being condemned to hell?”)(Allah knows best)
+How will you escape being condemned to hell?’”)
+(Allah knows best)

 4:46 Among the Jews are those who distort words from their places and they say, "We hear and disobey" and "Hear but be not heard” and "Raina", twisting their tongues and defaming the religion.
 And if they had said, "We hear and obey" and "Hear and look at us”, it would surely have been better for them and more suitable.
 [And] but Allah cursed them for their disbelief, so they believe not, except for a few.

 (According to Dr. Shabir Ally, the manner in which Jesus approaches death has been reworked in John.
-In Mark Jesus begs God to save him from the cross, though he submits to God’s decision.
-In John Jesus declares that he will not pray to be saved (12:27).
+In Mark, Jesus begs God to save him from the cross, though he submits to God’s decision.
+In John, Jesus declares that he will not pray to be saved (12:27).
 On the contrary, he asks God to go ahead according to plan.
 Jesus in John obviously came to die for the sins of the world.
-Hence he declares that no one can take his life away from him since he has authority to lay down his own life and take it up again (10:18).
+Hence, he declares that no one can take his life away from him since he has authority to lay down his own life and take it up again (10:18).
 Jesus declared in John that no one can take his life from him.
 Since he gives it up of his own accord, even the scene of his arrest has been modified to reflect this.
 In Mark, Judas the betrayer had arranged to mark Jesus out with a kiss.
-But, in John, Judas dares not draw close to Jesus.
-Unless Jesus gives himself up he cannot be arrested (John 18:3-12).
-We can in this way multiply the examples of how one after another the gospels went about modifying the image of Jesus for later readers.
+But in John, Judas dares not draw close to Jesus.
+Unless Jesus gives himself up, he cannot be arrested (John 18:3-12).
+In this way, we can multiply the examples of how one after another the gospels went about modifying the image of Jesus for later readers.
 The writers did not intend for us to make these comparisons.
 Each gospel was initially circulated independently.
 Eventually, however, they were collected together and passed down to us in a single book, the Holy Bible.
 Today, in studying the gospels, we can notice the trend to represent him as Lord and Savior.
-To find the real historical Jesus we have to retrace the trend from John back to Mark.
+To find the real historical Jesus, we have to retrace the trend from John back to Mark.
 But how about beyond Mark?
-When we compare Mark with the later gospels we notice the modifications in the later ones.
-If we could compare Mark with its predecessors we would find that Mark has also modified his story)(Source: Dr. Shabir Ally)(Allah knows best)
+When we compare Mark with the later gospels, we notice the modifications in the later ones.
+If we could compare Mark with its predecessors, we would find that Mark has also modified his story) (Source: Dr. Shabir Ally) (Allah knows best)

 See also: All Jews believing in Jesus before his death?